grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 Hemi climbed down to the navigation station and reviewed the chart laid out under the glass.
 Leaning over with the magnifier in his hand, he selected a spot of deep water just off the continental shelf, about a day's run out from Stilt City.
 Holding a tiny scrap of paper down against the glass of the navigation table with splayed fingers, he copied the coordinates with a sharp pencil.
 He also selected a backup location for the rendezvous just in case something went wrong and noted that on the reverse side of the paper.
 He scooped Herschel up from the deck where the bird had been walking around aimlessly and fixed the tiny paper into Herschel's leg cylinder.

-Captain Percy was anxious to get the boat underwater, so as soon as she saw Hemi starting up the ladder to the control room with Herschel in one hand and nodding to her, she punched the dive alarm again.
+Percy was anxious to get the boat underwater, so as soon as she saw Hemi starting up the ladder to the control room with Herschel in one hand and nodding to her, she punched the dive alarm again.
 "Start the dive.
 Hemi, get the bird off."

 Bastian flipped off the diesel engines and their rumble died away beneath their feet to leave only the much quieter hum of the electric motors.
 Gregory opened the main ballast valves.
 Hemi opened the hatch above the control room; a light on the hatch control panel lit up a brilliant red, and an alarm sounded because the main ballast valves were open at the same time as one of the boat hatches.